Chailllee/MSc_grad_proj/README.md

 ## Overview

-This repository contains the research and analysis conducted for the MSc dissertation titled *Evaluating the Impact of Ultra Low Emission Zone Policies on Air Quality and Public Transportation Choices in Central London* by Xiaoyi Chen.
+This repository contains the research and analysis conducted for the MSc dissertation titled *Evaluating the Impact of Ultra Low Emission Zone Policies on Air Quality and Public Transportation Choices in Central London* by Xiaoyi.
 The study assesses the effectiveness of ULEZ in reducing air pollution and influencing public transportation usage.

 ## Abstract